 1. Get up to date with your jabs

 Do you know if your vaccinations are up to date?
-In addition to having your Covid-19 vaccination this summer, check with your GP whether you have been vaccinated for meningitis (MenACWY) and had both MMR jabs.
+In addition to having your Covid-19 vaccination, check with your GP whether you have been vaccinated for meningitis (MenACWY) and had both MMR jabs.
 If you were born after September 1995 you probably had a MenC jab as a young child, but your immunity to the disease decreases over time.
 So you should get a Men ACWY booster, which has now replaced the MenC jab from your GP at least two weeks before you come to university.

 Read more about vaccinations in our FAQs.